 For a technical overview of the Datto Windows Agent, see One Take: A Look at the Datto Windows Agent.

-File restore of deduplicated volumes is not possible.
-The Datto Windows Agent, ShadowSnap Agent, and agentless backup solutions are capable of restoring deduplicated volumes through virtualization, Direct Restore, and Bare Metal Restore.
+- File restore of deduplicated volumes is not possible.
+The Datto Windows Agent, ShadowSnap Agent, and agentless backup solutions can restore deduplicated volumes through virtualization, Direct Restore, and Bare Metal Restore.

 Datto recommends running the following checks on the system you are protecting before installing the Datto Windows Agent: